schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 #### Beschreiber sind klar und eindeutig {.unnumbered}

 Einen guten Beschreiber kann jeder am Tisch verstehen.
 Wenn du oder eine Mitspielerin einen Beschreiber für nicht eindeutig haltet, redet darüber.
 Vielleicht muss er umgeschrieben werden, vielleicht aber auch nicht.
-Es sollten sich nur alle über seine Bedeutung einig sein, wenn er schlussendlich verwendet wird.
+Spätestens dann, wenn er schlussendlich zum Einsatz kommt, sollten sich alle über seine Bedeutung einig sein.

 <!-- Descriptors are clear
 A good Descriptor is understood by everyone at the table.
 If you or another player think a Descriptor is ambiguous, talk about it.
 It might need to be re- written, but it might not either.
 You just want everyone to be on the same page when it comes time to using it.